 Some automakers have already implemented a fix: Vehicles will chime as doors open to alert drivers when the engine is still running.
 Federal regulators are continuing to investigate the safety issues surrounding keyless ignition systems.

 Multiple lawsuits against auto manufacturers surrounding keyless ignition system dangers are ongoing.
 If you or a loved one has been injured or you have lost someone you love due to a faulty product, you may be entitled to compensation for lost wages, medical bills, and pain and suffering.
-Contact us today for a free case review with one of our product liability lawyers.
+Contact us today for a free case review with a Fort Worth personal injury lawyer from our legal team.